-In this paper, we propose the first approach to attack different ML-based visualization malware detection methods based on AEs, named Adversarial Texture Malware Perturbation Attacking (ATMPA).
-We extract the features of the state-of-the-art approaches for AE generation and use the \textit{Rectifier} in neural-network hidden layers to improve the robustness for AEs training.
-ATMPA is employed into three malware visualization techniques to verify the attack effectiveness and transferability.
-In the experimental evaluation, we use the malware dataset from the MS BIG database and then convert it to a set of binary texture grayscale images.
-AEs generated by training such grayscale images are used to attack three ML-based detectors, \textit{i.e.} CNN, SVM and RF, and their wavelet combined versions.
-The experimental results demonstrate that all of ML-based malware detection methods are vulnerable to our ATMPA attack with the successful rate of 100\%.
-When performing the transferability test among different ML-based detection methods, ATMPA can achieve attack transferability up to 88.7\% and 74.1\% on average.
+In this paper, we propose the first attack approach on ML-based visualization malware detection methods based on Adversarial Examples (AEs) \cite{aeZhang2019}, named Adversarial Texture Malware Perturbation Attack (ATMPA).
+We extract the features of the state-of-the-art approaches for AE generation and use the Rectifier in neural-network hidden layers to improve the robustness for AEs training.
+The ATMPA method is deployed into three malware visualization detectors to verify the attack effectiveness and transferability.
+In the experimental evaluation, we use the malware dataset from the MS BIG database and convert it to a set of binary texture grayscale images.
+The AEs generated by training such grayscale images are used to attack three ML-based detectors, i.e. CNN, SVM, RF and their wavelet combined versions.
+The experimental results demonstrate that all of ML-based malware detection methods are vulnerable to our ATMPA attack and the success rate is 100\%.
+The transferability test on different ML-based detection methods show that the ATMPA method can achieve an attack transferability up to 88.7\% (74.1\% on average).

-The contributions of this paper are as follows: \begin{itemize} \item The first attack framework for ML-based malware detectors by using AEs and demonstrating the security vulnerabilities of ML applications. \item Analysis of various AE variants to summarize an optimal infringement for ML-based malware detectors. \item Evaluation and comparison analysis for the proposed ATMPA in terms of the rate of feasibility and transferability for CNN, SVM and RF-based malware detectors. \item Extracting the feature of AE-based attacks along with several countermeasure solutions. \end{itemize}
+The contributions of this paper are as follows: \begin{itemize} \item Propose the first framework that utilizes AEs to attack ML-based malware visualization detectors, and demonstrate the security vulnerabilities of ML applications. \item Analysis of various AE variants to summarize an optimal infringement for ML-based malware detectors. \item Evaluation and comparison analysis for the proposed ATMPA in terms of the effectiveness and transferability for CNN-, SVM- and RF-based malware detectors. \item Extracting the feature of AE-based attacks along with several countermeasure solutions. \end{itemize}